Āryatārā Atiyoga

 The Heart of the Perfection of Wisdom.

-oṃ gate gate pāragate pārasaṃgate bodhi svāhā॥All Buddhas of the three ages
+oṃ gate gate pāragate pārasaṃgate bodhi svāhā॥All Buddhas of the three ages -

-(past, present and future) rely on the Perfection of Wisdom
+past, present, and future - rely on the Perfection of Wisdom

-The Perfection of Wisdom
+to reach unexcelled complete enlightenment.
+The Perfection of Wisdom is the

-is the all powerful prayer, able to dispel all suffering.
+all-powerful prayer, able to dispel all suffering.

 Oṃ Gone, Gone, Everyone gone to the other shore, Awakening, So Be It!